 All of Nautor´s know-how and experience in racing and cruising yachts have been incorporated into this new blue-water Swan 78, a direct descendant of the original Swan 80 and 82 models of the past.
 She is slightly shorter overall – in order to meet the EC 24.00 metre length overall limitation – beamier and more powerful.
 The modern hull lines, including a wide stern above the waterline, twin rudders and racing oriented keel design, are a reflection of the rapid evolution of yacht design during the past years, propelled by the experiences made on round-the-world races and other offshore events.
 The new boat is faster, safer, easier to control and, as a result, more comfortable at sea.
 The keel options include deep telescopic lifting, fixed deep and fixed shallow possibilities yet maintaining stability, the same rudder configuration and standard sail plan.

 The same could be said of the deck with its modern design, uncluttered surfaces and straightforward, simple solutions to sail handling and life at sea.
 The appearance is that of neatness and efficiency.
-Two options are offered for the interior, Owner Forward and Owner Aft.
-Centered around the main saloon and engine room, which maintain the same position facilitating weight distribution, planning of installations and flotation trim, both layouts share the same number of cabins: one double berth VIP and two twin berth layouts.
+Centered around the main saloon and engine room, which maintain the same position facilitating weight distribution, planning of installations and flotation trim, presenting three cabins: one double berth VIP and two twin berth layouts.

-These are slightly favoured in the Owner Forward version which allows for side by side bunks on the second and third guest rooms.
+These allow for side by side bunks on the second and third guest rooms.
 Crew accommodations for two are ample and functional in both cases.
 This new Swan is, and will be, the best of her kind for years to come.

 The deck is the one area of the yacht where owners, guests and crew spend the most time.
 Here is where the yacht is handled under sail, and here is where guests enjoy the seascapes at anchor.
 The Swan 78 deck layout is the most recent evolution of the “S” concept (Semi-raised Saloon), with the celebrated Swan coachroof, discreet and streamlined, with panoramic views from inside, due to the raised saloon.
 On the 78 Frers signature lines have given their very best, with sleek curves that create a volume capable of protecting the cockpit and creating more space below.
 The coachroof design is a masterly mix of curved lines and multifaceted surfaces, with 360 degree windows and a generous roof that doubles up as a sunbathing area.
 The recessed sprayhood and the full beam bimini keep guests always well protected in a cockpit/lounge that features two C shaped settees each with its own table.